 in Liberal Studies.

-For more information on the eight semester plan for Electrical Engineering click here or visit the WCU course catalog.
+For more information on the eight semester plan for Electrical Engineering view the plan or visit the WCU course catalog.

-As an ABET-accredited program, WCU's Engineering Technology curriculum sets out to meet specific learning objects and prepare each student with particular knowledge and analytic skills to ensure their success in the industry:
+As an ABET-accredited program, WCU's Electrical Engineering curriculum sets out to meet specific learning objectives and prepare each student with particular knowledge and analytic skills to ensure their success in the industry:

 ABET definition: Program Educational Objectives are broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.